guzhaoyuan/net.tsinghua/README.md

 	netTHU -h #help
 	netTHU -r #remove account info

+Executing the netTHU bash script do not need root privilege, if it shows "Permission Denied" after executing netTHU, you may need to add make netTHU executable by:

+	chmod +x netTHU

 ##TODO
 - [x] fix small bugs, recognize error type
 - [x] store password at other position